rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 The first step was to remove my shortcodes from my site's `/layouts/shortcodes` and place them into their own cozy little repository at [jemus42/jemsugo] [^namingthings].
 Note the file structure: They still live in `/layouts/shortcodes` so Hugo merges them correctly with other theme components.

-Once that was done, I could add this new repository as a secondary `git submodule` in my site's `/theme/` directory, where you'd usually only find your, well, theme:
+Once that was done, I could add this new repository as a secondary `git submodule` in my site's `/theme/` directory, where you'd usually only find, well, your theme:

 ```bash
 # Adding a git submodule